aai-institute/Startup-Risk-Classifier-EU-AI-Act/readme.md

-Startup-Risk-Classifier-EU-AI-Act

-An AI agent that scrapes a selection of pages of a website of a startup to find all possible use cases and the risk classification according to EU AI Act
+# Risk Classification of AI startups according to the EU AI Act

+The app uses the GPT Web Search api to collect AI use cases of startups.
+Then it classifies each use case with 5 LLMs using ensembling with majority voting.

+Statu: In progress